 This architecture builds on the AKS baseline architecture, Microsoft's recommended starting point for AKS infrastructure.
-The AKS baseline details infrastructural features like Azure Active Directory (Azure AD) workload identity, ingress and egress restrictions, resource limits, and other secure AKS infrastructure configurations.
+The AKS baseline details infrastructural features like Microsoft Entra Workload ID, ingress and egress restrictions, resource limits, and other secure AKS infrastructure configurations.
 These infrastructural details aren't covered in this document.
 It's recommended that you become familiar with the AKS baseline before proceeding with the multi-region content.

 Download a Visio file of this architecture.

 A reference implementation of this architecture is available on GitHub.

 Many components and Azure services are used in the multi-region AKS reference architecture.
 Only those components with uniqueness to this multi-cluster architecture are listed below.
 For the remaining, reference the AKS Baseline architecture.

 - Multiple clusters / multiple regions Multiple AKS clusters are deployed, each in a separate Azure region.
 During normal operations, network traffic is routed between all regions.
 If one region becomes unavailable, traffic is routed to a region closest to the user who issued the request.

 - hub-spoke network per region A regional hub-spoke network pair are deployed for each regional AKS instance.
 Azure Firewall Manager policies are used to manage firewall policies across all regions.

 - Regional key store Azure Key Vault is provisioned in each region for storing sensitive values and keys specific to the AKS instance and supporting services found in that region.